raspberrypilearning/puzzle-room/en/step_5.md

 --- task ---

 Paint a new sprite called **crosshair**.
 An example is shown below, using a circle and two lines.
-Make the circle solid, at first and then adjust its **fill** to transparent, once you have it sized and positioned.
+Make the circle solid initially and then adjust its **fill** to transparent, once you have it sized and positioned.

 ![A crosshair consisting of a small red circle with bisecting diagonal lines, centred in the canvas.](images/draw-crosshair.png)